An open and accessible payments industry is a top priority

 We want to ensure that direct access requirements are objective, open and risk-based, enable fair access and do not unnecessarily or disproportionately restrict PSPs from directly participating in payment systems.

 Indirect access to payment systems

 To improve the ability to get indirect access we also want to increase the amount of information available to indirect PSPs.
 We require the four main sponsor banks (Barclays, HSBC, Lloyds and RBS) to publish certain access-related information.
 This includes:

-We expect the Information Hub to give greater visibility and access to information across all payment systems and sponsor banks.
+- We expect the Information Hub to give greater visibility and access to information across all payment systems and sponsor banks.
 It will make it easier for PSPs to make comparisons across both direct and indirect access offerings and between different sponsor banks.